ARMmbed/mbed-os-example-blockdevice-qspif/README.md

+# Deprecation note

+**This repository has been deprecated and is no longer maintained.**

 ## Getting Started With The mbed-os Example for the QSPI Flash Block Device

 This is the mbed-os example for the QSPIFBlockDevice driver.